Warmonkeyx2/lsba/PRD.md

 # Planning Guide

-A comprehensive boxing association management system for LSBA (Los Santos Boxing Association) that handles boxer registration, leaderboard rankings, fighter profiles, stat tracking, and automated fight card generation—all integrated into one cohesive application.
+A comprehensive boxing association management system for LSBA (Los Santos Boxing Association) that handles boxer registration, leaderboard rankings, fighter profiles, stat tracking, and automated fight card generation—presented as a desktop application with native window controls and full-screen application experience.

 **Experience Qualities**:
-1. **Professional** - The interface should feel like a legitimate sports organization management platform with polished displays and data-driven insights
+1. **Professional** - The interface should feel like a legitimate desktop sports management application with native window chrome, polished displays and data-driven insights
 2. **Comprehensive** - All aspects of boxing management in one place: from registering new fighters to generating event posters
 3. **Dynamic** - Auto-calculated rankings, real-time stat updates, and intelligent fight card generation that responds to the current roster